-Unaccompanied Asylum-Seeking Children are arriving in the UK by different means:
+UASC are arriving in the UK by different means:

 - Spontaneous Arrivals – most UASC arrive in the UK by their own means and are encountered at their port of entry, at the Asylum Intake Unit in Croydon, or are otherwise encountered by police/social services.
 The local authority in which the child first presents is normally responsible for their care.
 This has put disproportionate pressure on some local authorities such as Kent and Hillingdon who have significant ports of entry, and Croydon where the Asylum Intake Unit is based.
-This group includes children who arrived on the back of lorries from Calais.

 - Dubs amendment – resettlement of UASC already in France, Greece or Italy.
 The scheme prioritises children aged 12 and under, at high risk of sexual exploitation, and children of Sudanese or Syrian nationality.
 Transfer to the UK must be determined to be in the best interest of the child.

 - Dublin III Regulation – children/close family/dependents reuniting to have their asylum claim dealt with together.
 The local authority is responsible for undertaking family assessments to ensure the placement is suitable.
 Government guidance is currently ambiguous, but we are expecting a revision to make clear that if a parent or sibling is the connection in question, and if they are not able or willing to take care of the child, then the local authority will have a duty to take them into care.

 Refugee children (who do not have to go through the asylum process) are also arriving into the UK from the Middle East and North Africa Region under the Vulnerable Children Resettlement Scheme (VCRS).